 Premium Bonds are a particular, unique type of bond.
 However, while traditional-style bondholders receive a return linked to the bond's interest rate, Premium Bonds don't pay a regular, agreed-upon coupon payment each month.
 Instead, bondholders go into a monthly prize draw for every month they hold a Premium Bond.

 You can buy Premium Bonds from NS&I (National Savings and Investments) with as little as £25, with prize amounts starting at £25 and going up to a jackpot of £1 million.
 NS&I's prize checker informs customers of the number of winners per prize amount each month.
 Not surprisingly, the £1 million prize draw is won by the fewest number of people, currently two people per month.
-In contrast, over three million win the lowest £25 prize.
+In contrast, from September 2023, it is estimated that there will be over 1 million winning the lowest £25 prize.
 That may sound like many winners, but the chances of winning even £25 are small.

 Prizes are all tax-free, so they can provide the opportunity to win a lot of money if you're lucky enough to have your unique account number picked in the prize draw.
 It is almost like buying a lottery ticket.
 The difference is that you can sell your Premium Bond at any time and get back your initial investment.